Qianhui Xu (徐千惠)

 Nanyang Technological University

-My work includes studying the nontrivial dynamics of anyons—both in the Laughlin 1/3 state and the non-Abelian Moore-Read state—driven by electron interactions, as well as exploring potential experimental probes for these effects.
-I also investigate quantum solid phases that compete with the FQH fluid, such as Wigner crystals and bubble phases in higher Landau levels.
+Qianhui Xu is currently a fourth-year doctoral student in Physics at NTU, Singapore.
+Her research aims to deepen the understanding of the fractional quantum Hall (FQH) fluid and, more broadly, the behaviour of two-dimensional electron gases, where strong electron–electron interactions play a pivotal role in the emergence of topological phases and corresponding experimental phenomena.
+Xu’s work includes examining the nontrivial dynamics of anyons—both in the Laughlin 1/3 state and the non-Abelian Moore–Read state—arising from electron interactions, along with investigating experimental methods that could probe these effects.
+She also explores quantum solid phases that compete with the FQH fluid, such as Wigner crystals and bubble phases in higher Landau levels.